nmarus/docker-swarm-ansible/README.md

 ### Ansible

-All customizations are found in the Ansible Inventory that is defined in the `hosts` file for this project.
+All customizations are found in the Ansible Inventory that is defined in the `hosts` and `config.yml` files for this project.
 Change the hosts / IPs addresses for the 3 nodes and this setup works as is.

 Notes about inventory file (hosts):

 * `[swarm_managers]` group in hosts MUST define at minimum 3 Nodes
-* `[swarm_workers]` group in hosts is optional and can include any number of none Manager Nodes
+* `[swarm_workers]` group in hosts is optional and can include any number of non Manager Nodes
 * `[gluster_nodes]` group in host MUST define ONLY 3 Nodes

 ### DNS